Friends of Wye Marsh

 Targeted Species at Risk: Blanding’s turtle, and Eastern musk turtle

-Project Status: Ongoing (Five-year duration, 2020-2024)
+Project Status: Completed (Five-year duration, 2020-2024)

 In 2020, the Friends of Wye Marsh (FOWM) received the first of five years of Ganawenim Meshkiki’s (GMI) Eastern Georgian Bay Initiative (EGBI) funding to support prevention, detection, and management efforts of the highly invasive European Common Reed, commonly known as Phragmites, which is prevalent in eastern Ontario’s Wye Marsh.
 The Wye Marsh describes ~1,215 hectares of Provincially Significant Wetland and surrounding upland in the Severn Sound Watershed of eastern Georgian Bay.
 In this region, Phragmites monocultures degrade habitat and outcompete natural food sources for Wye Marsh wildlife, including Eastern Georgian Bay species at risk (SAR): the Blanding’s turtle, and Eastern musk turtle.
 More broadly, Phragmites monocultures threaten the overall health of the marsh ecosystem and other species, both aquatic and non-aquatic, that inhabit the area.